Logline: On a familiar girl's night, two adult women with burdening secrets can no longer keep them from each other.

 It was an incredible experience.
 And it never would've happened without everyone involved.

 I have to thank everyone mentioned above as well as Matt Gershowitz who agreed to be my Assistant Director.
 His input and ideas helped me pin down my vision.
-Also, huge thanks to past collaborators Erin Clayton and Adnan Malik, who helped make the look come to life.
-Thank you Chelsea Frati, who agreed to do set make-up and nailed it.
+Also, huge thanks to Erin Clayton and Adnan Malik who helped make the look come to life.
+Thank you Chelsea Frati who agreed to do set make-up and nailed it.
 And thank you Marlene Eric, Christina's mom, for catering.

 I could not have wished for a more talented and kind cast and crew.